ArneCL/BlogPosts/swift-ios-guide-auto-layout-margin-contraints.md

 Open the app in different screen sizes via the simulator.
 The button should now expand at the bottom of the screen.

 It will place it there irrespective of the actual width of the button that you set, or the vertical location: the auto layout constraints override that.

+You can also click on the button on next to `pin`, which gives you update frames and update constraints options, which updates the views based on the auto layout values.